Duilio Del Prete

 Duilio Del Prete (25 June 1938 – 2 February 1998) was an Italian actor and singer-songwriter.
+He appeared in numerous Italian films, and was also known for his roles in two English-language American films directed by Peter Bogdanovich, Daisy Miller (1974) and the musical At Long Last Love (1975).

-Del Prete was born in Cuneo, Piedmont.
 As a singer-songwriter, he wrote political songs and recorded an album of Jacques Brel's covers; he also wrote songs for several artists.